busayyyo/personal-blog/content/posts/between-my-dishes-and-me-🥣🧼.md

 published: true
 tags:
   - Musings
-description: I have a feeling my dishwashing habit is now very symbiotic to my mental state.
+description: I'm not a medicine man, but I have this deep sense that my dishwashing habit is now very symbiotic to my mental state.
 Two unrelated organisms orbiting each other's space, relying on the other for wholeness.
   When everything is in order, I tend to do my dishes immediately after a meal.
   When things are less than ideal, unbalanced - at work, extracurriculars, or in the way my body moves in this world - the plates fester..
 ---
 As a child, there was nothing I loathed more than doing dishes.